Lviv: Language

+According to one survey conducted by the International Republican Institute in mid-2023, 96% of the city's inhabitants spoke Ukrainian at home, while 3% of them spoke Russian.

 Ethnic Polish population

 Ethnic Poles and the Polish Jews began to settle in Lwów in considerable numbers already in 1349 after the city was conquered by King Casimir of the Piast dynasty.
 Lwów served as Poland's major cultural and economic centre for several centuries, during the Polish Golden Age, and until the partitions of Poland perpetrated by Russia, Prussia, and Austria.
 In the Second Polish Republic, the Lwów Voivodeship (inhabited by 2,789,000 people in 1921) grew to 3,126,300 inhabitants in ten years.

 As a result of World War II, Lviv was de-Polonised, mainly through Soviet-arranged population exchange in 1944–1946 but also by early deportations to Siberia.
 Those who remained on their own volition after the border shift became a small ethnic minority in Lviv.
 By 1959 Poles made up only 4% of the local population.
-Many families were mixed.
+A number of families were mixed.
 During the Soviet decades only two Polish schools continued to function: No. 10 (with 8 grades) and No. 24 (with 10 grades).

 In the 1980s the process of uniting groups into ethnic associations was allowed.
 In 1988 a Polish-language newspaper was permitted (Gazeta Lwowska).
 The Polish population of the city continues to use the dialect of the Polish language known as Lwów dialect (gwara lwowska).

+An association of Poles named White Eagle was founded in Lviv in 2011.